minipunch/weapons-on-back/README.md

 # Weapons On Back

-Looking for a non-ESX script to make weapons show up on a players back if they have it in their weapon wheel?
+Looking for a framework-independent script to make weapons show up on a players back if they have it in their weapon wheel?
 Look no further!
 This is a great script for RP servers.

 <details>
 <summary>Screenshot</summary>